Help & Support

 When choosing a roadside assistance service, you should read the small print.
 Our reviews point out some of the details you will want to be aware of.
 Here are just a few examples:

 Generally towing is included in your plan, but you should find out how many miles are free so you know at what point you'll be charged extra for towing.

 Type of Plan

 Travel perks are a nice addition to many of these services.
-For instance, a representative can help you plan a trip if your plan includes travel planning assistance.
+For instance, a representative can help you plan a trip if your coverage includes travel planning assistance.
 Concierge services are also available from many companies, which help you with your hotel bookings and planning activities.
-However, this service is usually for an additional cost.
-A company's website can also provide travel assistance through an online trip planner and even a mobile app.